MattVador/node-red-contrib-mic/README.md

 * `pause` Pause recording
 * `resume`: Resume recording

+Because it is not possible to access the microphone several times at the same time, whenever a node (no matter which one) receives the `start` payload, it stops the previous recording and starts a new one.

 The Mic node comprises the following options:

 * **Output payload type**: Type of the payload output